AJ_Watt/Getty Images

 Chase Sapphire Reserve: Best for flexible rewards

-Why we picked it: The Chase Sapphire Reserve card is easily one of the top premium travel credit cards available today.
-A $550 annual fee applies each year, but customers earn 10X points on hotels and car rentals booked through Chase, 10X points on Chase Dining purchases, 5X points on flights booked through Chase, 3X points on travel worldwide and dining out and 1X points on other purchases.
+Why we picked it: The Chase Sapphire Reserve® is easily one of the top premium travel credit cards available today.
+A $550 annual fee applies each year, but customers earn 10X points on hotels and car rentals booked through the Chase Ultimate Rewards portal, 10X points on qualifying Lyft rides (through March 2025), 5X points on Chase flights, 3X points on general travel and dining and 1X points on other purchases.
 New cardholders can also earn 60,000 points after 4,000 on purchases within three months of account opening.

 Pros